Roundnet

-Roundnet (also commonly known as spikeball) is a net sport.
+Roundnet (also known as spikeball) is a ball game created in 1989 by Jeff Knurek, inspired primarily by concepts from volleyball.
 The game is played between two teams, usually with two players each.
-Players initially line up around a small trampoline-like net at the start of a point.
-The game starts with a serve from one team to another, and teams alternate hitting the ball back to the net, and ends when the ball falls to the ground or an infraction occurs.
+At the start of a point, players line up around a small trampoline-like net and serve from one team to another.
+Teams alternate hitting the ball back to the net.

-Roundnet was originally created in 1989 by Jeff Knurek, inspired primarily by concepts from volleyball, although the equipment he created for the game became outdated and lost popularity in 1995.
-The sport experienced a revival in 2008 when Spikeball Inc. began promoting it.
-The company manufactures equipment for the sport, and so "spikeball" became a common name for the sport.
+Roundnet experienced a revival in 2008 when Spikeball Inc. began manufacturing and promoting its roundnet equipment, with "spikeball" becoming a common name for the game..
+Spikeball Inc. now has competitors, including Premier Spike.